101 – McMaster University

 The following limited enrollment, by-selection programs have mandatory supplementary applications, which are a critical component of the selection process.
 Although the deadline dates listed in this application guide were correct at the time of publishing, you should confirm specific deadlines for supplementary applications.

-Offers of Admission for all by-selection programs are normally made in early May.
+We normally make offers of admission for all by-selection programs in early May.

 Arts & Science (Honours)

-The Arts & Science program at McMaster is a special interdisciplinary program with a limited enrollment of 70 students in Level I. A minimum average of 88% is normally required to be considered for this program.
-The mandatory supplementary application must be submitted by the specified deadline.
+This is a special interdisciplinary program with a limited enrollment of 70 students in Level I. We normally require a minimum average of 88% for consideration for this program.
+You must submit the Arts & Science (Honours) mandatory supplementary application by the specified deadline.

 B.Com.
 Integrated Business & Humanities (IBH)